-- On no account and under penalty of disqualification from the entire event, may any horse take part in a dressage competition which has been schooled by anyone mounted in the saddle other than the competitor nominated, from midnight preceding the first competition of the Event until the conclusion of the Event. - 454.2 Notwithstanding Article 454.1 a groom mounted in the saddle may walk the horse on a long rein and lunging by someone other than the competitor are permitted. - 454.3 If there is to be a change of rider at any time during an Event, (for any reason other than injury or illness, or special competition) the horse must then compete Hors Concours in any further competitions at that Event.
-The change of rider must be notified to the OC and their approval for the substitution of the rider granted.
+- On no account and under penalty of disqualification from the entire event, may any horse take part in a dressage competition which has been schooled by anyone mounted in the saddle other than the competitor nominated, from midnight preceding the first competition of the Event until the conclusion of the Event. - 454.2 Notwithstanding Article 454.1 a groom mounted in the saddle may walk the horse on a long rein and lunging by someone other than the competitor are permitted. - 454.3 If there is to be a change of rider at any time during an Event for any reason other than a special competition/s, Art 407, the horse must then compete Hors Concours in any further competitions at that Event.
+The change of rider must be notified to the OC and their approval for the substitution of the rider granted by the TD or Ground Jury.
 Refer to Article 412 Competing "Hors Concours" for other restrictions. - 454.4 At multi-discipline events, another rider may compete a horse or pony in another discipline.
 However, this must not be used as an opportunity for prohibited schooling under penalty of elimination.